Back to series

 It breaks down when I treat that prototype as the foundation of a real software project.

 The issue is not that the AI is bad.
 The issue is that a light prompt gives the agent too much decision space.
-It will fill the gaps with assumptions, and many of those assumptions can be reasonable for speed but wrong for the actual system.
+It fills the gaps with assumptions, and many of those assumptions are reasonable for speed but wrong for the actual system.

 So the next question is not whether we should use AI coding agents.

-If a light prompt gives the agent too much decision space, what should replace the prompt?
+The next question is simple: If a light prompt gives the agent too much decision space, what should replace it?

 For me, this is where specs start to matter.